Input button

 Automation examples

-Every input button entity does keep track of the timestamp of when the last time the input button entity has been pressed in the Home Assistant UI or pressed via a service call.
+Every input button entity does keep track of the timestamp of when the last time the input button entity has been pressed in the Home Assistant UI or pressed via an action.

 Because the state of a input button entity in Home Assistant is a timestamp, it means we can use it in our automations.
 For example: